|Early Spring Date:

 Many adult White-throated Sparrows are relatively easy to identify.
-They have a black-and-white striped crown and a yellow spot near the eye.
+They have a black-and-white striped crown.
 The face is gray, and the throat is white.
+The sexes look similar.

 Some White-throated Sparrows have a tan-and-brown crown rather than a black-and-white one.
 Most White-throated Sparrows prefer to mate with a bird of the opposite color pattern.
 Because the markings on the head do not stand out as much on tan-and-brown sparrows, they can be more difficult to identify.
 The tan birds still have a white throat.

-Fall: First-fall birds have more streaking on their breast than adults.
-As the winter turns into spring, you often can see birds who have molted into brighter adult plumage.
+Fall: Immature White-throated Sparrows have more streaking on the breast than adults.
+They are usually first-fall or first-winter birds.
+As with the adults, some have and a black-and-white crown, and others have a tan-and-brown crown.
+As the winter turns into spring, you often see birds who have molted into brighter adult plumage with less streaking.

 The song of the White-throated Sparrow has different mnemonics, depending upon which side of the US-Canada border you live.
 North of the border, Canadians think the bird is singing Oh Sweet Canada Canada Canada, while south of the border, people think the bird is singing Old Sam Peabody Peabody Peabody.
 The call consists of loud chips.Hear the vocalizations of the White-throated Sparrow.